abe-winter/pg13-py/README.md

 1. **artisanal mocking**: standard mocking frameworks make you specify the output of every DB call
  * bad because it's extra work, maintenance nightmare, and you're feeding the test the right answer
 2. **local db**: have a running copy of the database
- * bad because your tests are less portable, slower, and may have inter-test data dependencies
+ * bad because your tests are less portable and may have hidden inter-test data dependencies
 3. **everything but**: test everything but the DB interaction
  * bad because you're not testing a big part of your app

 pg13 takes a different approach:
 * SQL is simulated in python
 * every test can create and populate its own lightweight database
-* tests are completely deterministic
+* tests are deterministic (at least with respect to database reuse)
-* parallelization is safe (because parallel tests have no chance of touching the same data)
+* parallelization is safe (at least with respect to data)
 * performance: about 100 tests per second on my laptop

 ## examples